ahmedmaher2481998/my-portfolio/README.md

 4-fix images in the works page
 5-fix the layout of grid in the works page
 6- fix the color scheme for the whole website
+7 - use yor logo instead of pc